-Date and time Event Fault type Pre-trigger voltage Fault voltage Pre-fault voltage Trip time remaining Used SG dd.mm.yyyy hh:mm:ss.mss Event name AA- B-C Start/Trip -20ms voltage Start/Trip voltage Start -200ms voltage 0 ms1800s Setting group 18 active
+Date and time ate and time Event Fault type Pre-trigger voltage Fault voltage Pre-fault voltage Trip time remaining Used SG dd.mm.yyyy hh:mm:ss.mss IB-U. I Start/Trip voltage Start -200ms voltage 0 ms1800s Setting group 18 active

-4.4.11 Neutral overvoltage protection (U0>; 59N)
+5.4.11 Neutral overvoltage protection (U0>; 59N)

 The neutral overvoltage function is used for non-directional instant and time-delayed earth fault protection.
-Each device with a voltage protection module has four (4) available stages of the function (U0>, U0>>, U0>>>).
+Each device with a voltage protection module has four (4) available stages of the function (U0>, U0>>, U0>>>, U0>>>).
 The function constantly measures phase-to-earth voltage magnitudes and calculates the zero sequence component.
 Neutral overvoltage protection is scaled to line-to-line RMS level.
-When the line-to-line voltage of a system is 100 V in the secondary side, the earth fault is 100 % of the U_D and the calculated zero sequence voltage reaches $100/\sqrt{3}$ V = 57.74 V.
+When the line-to-line voltage of a system is 100 V in the secondary side, the earth fault is 100 % of the $U_n$ and the calculated zero sequence voltage reaches $100/\sqrt{3}$ V = 57.74 V.